-A compliant is an expression of dissatisfaction with a real of perceived problem.
-It may be made about the school as a whole about a specific department or about an individual member of staff.
-A complaint is likely to arise if a parent or student believes that the school has done something wrong, or failed to so something that it should have done or aced fairly.
+A complaint is an expression of dissatisfaction with a real or perceived problem.
+It may be made about the school as a whole, about a specific department or about an individual member of staff.
+A complaint is likely to arise if a parent or student believes that the school has done something wrong, or failed to do something that it should have done or approached fairly.